jimmylim0823/IMC-Prosperity-2/README.md

 ---

 ## Team Y-FoRM
-We are undergraduate students from Yonsei University, with 2 industrial engineering major and 1 economics major.
+We are undergraduate students from Yonsei University, 2 industrial eng. major and 1 econ major.
-Also as the name of our team suggests, we are members of financial engineering and risk management club [Y-FoRM](https://yform.co.kr/).
+Also as the name of our team suggests, we are members of financial eng. and risk mgt. club [Y-FoRM](https://yform.co.kr/).

 - Ji Seob Lim [LinkedIn](https://www.linkedin.com/in/jimmylim0823/)
 - Seong Yun Cho [LinkedIn](https://www.linkedin.com/in/seongyun0727/)